devDucks/astroarch/README.md

 # Download
 Please use this link to download the latest astroarch gzipped img file => UNAVAILABLE AT THE MOMENT - WE ARE BUILDING THE 2.0 IMAGE

+# Why ArchLinux?
+Why ArchLinux?

+Because control matters.
+Because when you're under the stars, 200 km from the nearest Wi‑Fi, you don't want to wrestle with package managers or beg an outdated distro for a newer kernel.

+ArchLinux gives us clarity.
+No cruft.
+No bloated defaults.
+No assumptions.
+Just a fast, minimal, bleeding-edge base that stays out of your way and respects your intent.
+Exactly what an astrophotography system should do.

+Some ask, why not Raspbian?
+Because I’ve used it.
+Because I’ve waited weeks for upstream fixes to trickle through layers of bureaucracy.
+Because when something breaks in the field at 2 AM, I’d rather pacman -Sy than dig through obsolete forum posts.
+Because I’ve seen what happens when distros try to protect you by locking the door and hiding the keys.

+This isn’t about gatekeeping.
+This is about choosing the right tool for the job—even if it demands more from the user.
+If you're the kind of person who compiles INDI from source just to try a bleeding-edge driver, then you already get it.
+Arch isn't a barrier.
+It's a launchpad.

+AstroArch was built for those who tinker.
+For those who read logs instead of rebooting.
+For those who know that freedom and responsibility walk hand in hand.

+You don't have to like Arch.
+But I do.
+And that’s why we're here.

+    AstroArch was built for curiosity, not consensus.
+    Even if I’m the only one who finds joy in it—tuning drivers, reshaping workflows, and bending the system to my will—that’s enough.
+    But if that sounds like your kind of fun, welcome aboard.

 # Flash the img to an SD
 If you prefer a GUI, use [balenaHetcher](https://www.balena.io/etcher/) otherwise you can use the unix `dd` to flash it, and if you are using `dd` I think